hbahadorzadeh/wit/README.md

 ```
 https://YOUR_BIND_IP/login/?pks=YOUR_PRESHARED_KEY
 ```
-If you do not set any psk user will be authenticate by any key.
+If you do not set any psk user will be authenticated by any key.